KIT-TVA/qc-configuration-problem/README.md

 ### Notebooks

 3. Run the `jupyter notebook` command.
 A browser window should open up.
-4. In the browser window, navigate to the `configproblem/qaoa` directory and open the notebook you want to run.
+4. In the browser window, navigate to the `configproblem` directory for the notebook about Grover's algorithm or to the `configproblem/qaoa`directory for the notebooks about QAOA and open the notebook you want to run.

 ### Evaluation of QAOA using DIMACS files